olivierbreuer/BKLST/README.md

 This list is free for home and personal use only.
 If you need to add or use it on a product you sell please contact me first.

 At the end the goal is to automatically generate different lists to be able to auto update different products.

+# The list

+But for now there is one and only one single list : BKLST.txt

+Please let me know if you encounter any problem or if you simply use the list !
+Any questions ?
+I will be glad to help.

+olivier